davidjameshowell/vaultwarden_heroku/README.md

 # Notes to consider

-Your Bitwarden instance will go to sleep after 30 seconds of no activity.
+Your Bitwarden instance will go to sleep after 30 minutes of no activity.
 This should not be too bad of an issue due to the fact that you can maintain a local copy.
-However if you are adding, you may wish to have a cron job which polls your instance to keep it avaliable.
+However if you are adding, you may wish to have a cron job which polls your instance to keep it avaliable (read: Pingdom set to 15 minute intervals or any website status checker).

 The JawsDB instance comes with 5MB of storage space.
 I found this sufficient enough for my own personal backups even with 700+ entries, two orgs, and 4 members.
 You may find if you are attaching content, that you might exceed this but I suggest attach files in base64 encoded content to preserve portability.